Ofsted September 2018 said:

 Our governors use a document from the Department for Education called 'A Competency Framework for Governance'.
 This is to make sure our governors are as effective as possible.
 You can see this document below.

 We have two committees who meet each term.
-These are the Learning & Achievement Committee and the Finance & General Purpose/Staff Performance & Development Committee.
+These are the Learning & Achievement Committee and the Resources.
 Further information about these committees can be found by follow the links on the left.